 True Romance was one of the defining films of the nineties, depicting two young lovers on the run in a spate of bad taste that looked unbelievably good.
 But how did a film that was a flop at the box office put Tarantino on the map, become a cult classic, and epitomise over-the-top, All-American trash culture?
-We delve deep into the style legacy of Tony Scott’s 1993 romantic crime thriller and find out how…
+To celebrate the release of Sean Pablo's collaboration with Converse, we delve deep into the style legacy of Tony Scott’s 1993 romantic crime thriller and find out how…

 BORN - 21st June 1944, Northumberland, United Kingdom